kenpegrasio/learn-cpp/class.md

 ## Virtual (Member) Functions

 An intuitive follow-up question is that how if we remove `= 0` from pure virtual functions.
 Indeed, the functions will then become virtual functions.
-Not like pure virtual functions, having virtual functions will __not make a class abstract__.
-Not like pure virtual functions, virtual functions __can have implementation__.
+Not like pure virtual functions, having virtual functions will __not make a class abstract__; however, having at least 1 virtual function will make it a polymorphic class.
+Not like pure virtual functions, virtual functions __can be implemented__.

 ### Static vs Dynamic Binding